 Workshops are delivered in various combinations of morning, afternoon or evening sessions (session availability subject to student demand).
 Tuition occurs in weekly slots, with students attending one day per week.
-Our brochure gives details of tuition offered for December, March and June exams.
-September-December deliveries also include 2 or 3 additional whole study days and January-March deliveries include 1 additional study day.
-Students can commence studies in either September, January or March (March entry for selected Cardiff papers only).
-Please note that for our Cardiff campus, where papers are offered January to March (P1, P7) and March to June (P3, P6), workshops are held 1.30pm to 9pm.
+Our brochure gives details of tuition offered for December and June exams.
+September-December deliveries also include 1-3 additional whole study days.
+Students can commence their studies in either September or January.

 This mode of delivery also ensures that students are not required to be absent from their work place for long periods of time.

 Fees, timetables and the next available entry points can be found here.

 Note that our tuition fees include the provision of study texts, but exclude fees paid directly to the ACCA Professional Body.

 For the latest information about fees payable directly to ACCA, (including student membership, exemption and exam entry fees) visit the ACCA website.